livloudest/olivias-jammming-react-app/README.md

 # Spotify Playlist Creator and Editor

 This web application allows users to search for tracks using the Spotify API, create new playlists, and add tracks to existing playlists.
-It includes features such as a search bar, tracklist, and playlist management with the ability to update existing playlists and create new ones.
+It includes features such as a search bar, tracklist, and authorized user playlist management with the ability to update existing playlists and create new ones.

 ## Features
 - Search for tracks and artists using Spotify's API.